pingcap/docs-cn/sql-statements/sql-statement-show-table-status.md

 ## MySQL compatibility

 The `SHOW TABLE STATUS` statement in TiDB is fully compatible with MySQL.
-If you find any compatibility differences, report them via [an issue on GitHub](https://github.com/pingcap/tidb/issues/new/choose).
+If you find any compatibility differences, [report a bug](https://docs.pingcap.com/tidb/stable/support).

 ## See also